Termination of Linear Loops over the Integers: Multiple Guards

-Proposition~\ref{prop:char} leads to the following procedure for deciding termination of a given linear loop $\mathsf{Q}$, as shown in~\eqref{eq:multi-loop}. \begin{enumerate} \item Compute the eigenvalues of the matrix corresponding to the loop update function, as given in~\eqref{eq:update}. \item Compute the dominance preorder $\preccurlyeq$ among eigenvalues. \item Compute a basis of the group of multiplicative relations $L(\bgamma)$. \item Return ``non-terminating'' if some set $W_{E_1,\ldots,E_m}$ contains an integer point and otherwise return ``terminating''. \end{enumerate}
+~\autoref{prop:char} leads to the following procedure for deciding termination of a given affine loop \(\Qloop\), as shown in~\eqref{eq:multi-loop}. \begin{enumerate} \item Compute the eigenvalues of the matrix corresponding to the loop update function, as given in~\eqref{eq:update}. \item Compute the dominance preorder \(\preccurlyeq\) among eigenvalues. \item Compute a basis of the group of multiplicative relations \(L(\bgamma)\). \item Return ``non-terminating'' if some set \(W_{E_1,\ldots,E_m}\) contains an integer point and otherwise return ``terminating''. \end{enumerate}

 In terms of effectiveness, Steps 1 and 2 can be accomplished via standard symbolic computations with algebraic numbers.
 (We refer to~\cite{OPW15} for a detailed treatment in a very similar setting.)
-By Theorem~\ref{thm:Mas}, computing a basis of $L(\bgamma)$ reduces to checking a finite collection of multiplicative relations among algebraic numbers.
-Given a basis of $L(\bgamma)$ we can directly obtain representations of each set $W_{E_1,\ldots,E_m}$ as semi-algebraic subsets of $\RR^d$.
-Finally, since $W_{E_1,\ldots,E_m}$ is convex, we can decide the existence of an integer point in each set $W_{E_1,\ldots,E_m}$ using Theorem~\ref{thm:KP}.
+By \autoref{thm:Mas}, computing a basis of \(L(\bgamma)\) reduces to checking a finite collection of multiplicative relations among algebraic numbers.
+Given a basis of \(L(\bgamma)\) we can directly obtain representations of each set \(W_{E_1,\ldots,E_m}\) as semi-algebraic subsets of \(\RR^d\).
+Finally, since \(W_{E_1,\ldots,E_m}\) is convex, we can decide the existence of an integer point in each set \(W_{E_1,\ldots,E_m}\) using \autoref{thm:KP}.

-We have thus established the main result of the paper: \begin{theorem} There is a procedure to decide termination of single-path linear loops (of the form specified in~\eqref{eq:multi-loop}) over the integers. \end{theorem}
+We have thus established the main result of the paper: \begin{theorem} There is a procedure to decide termination of single-path affine loops (of the form specified in~\eqref{eq:multi-loop}) over the integers. \end{theorem}